Quick and Easy DIY Raspberry Trellis

 Raspberry Trellis Dimensions

-The instructions below will help you build the same size raspberry trellis that I have in my garden.
+The instructions below will help you build the same-size raspberry trellis I have in my garden.
 It’s formed of four h-shaped braces that are six feet tall and just under 3.5 feet wide.
 I’ve sunk them into the ground two feet, so they only come to four feet tall once installed.
-They’re placed four feet from each other and strung together with steel wire.
+They’re placed four feet apart and strung together with steel wire.

 How to create an easy raspberry trellis for autumn-fruiting raspberries, and tips for alternative designs depending on planting style and raspberry type #diygarden #growraspberries #gardeningtips